NYPL/digarch/transfers/floppy-disk-imaging.md

 * Open Cygwin and enter the following commands:
 * Connect to ARCHV Mac.
 ```$ ssh archv```
-* Change to the kryrofluxOutput directory.
+* Change to the kryofluxOutput directory.
 ```$ kryofluxoutput```
 * Run disktype on the disk image to get the file system metadata.
 ```$ disktype M1111-0004.001```